ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

   AND user_id > 10;
 `````

-18. Write a query that returns all records where the buyer name has a lowercase "e" in its 3rd position.
+18. Write a query that returns all records where the buyer name has a lowercase "e" in its 3rd position.  <br><br>
 ```
 SELECT *
 FROM purchases